Comprehending Knowledge Graphs with Large Language Models for Recommender Systems: Introduction

-Despite the effectiveness of existing KG-enhanced recommendation methods, they still have several limitations.
-First, many KGs suffer from missing facts and limited scopes \cite{guo2020survey}, as constructing KGs often requires significant manual effort and domain expertise.
-The absence of key attributes, such as the genres of a movie, can cause items that originally share the same attribute to lose their semantic connections.
-As illustrated in Figure \ref{intro_fig}, item A and item B should have a connecting path (A-P-B) in the KG.
-However, due to item A missing the P attribute, they are not associated with each other.
-In this situation, the recommendation model can only learn from biased knowledge, leading to suboptimal performance.
-Second, textual entities and relations are not effectively utilized.
-Existing methods \cite{yang2022knowledge,yang2023knowledge,wang2019kgat,wang2021learning,wang2024unleashing} typically convert textual entities and relations into IDs, failing to leverage the semantic information inherent in the text.
-Moreover, this can result in the loss of natural semantic connections between different items.
-For instance, in Figure \ref{intro_fig}, ``horror'' and ``thriller'' are two semantically related attribute nodes of Item F and Item G, respectively.
-However, similar semantics are not reflected in different entity IDs, which further results in the disconnection between item F and item G. Third, existing methods \cite{wang2019kgat,yang2022knowledge,yang2023knowledge,wang2021learning,wang2024unleashing,tian2021joint} struggle to capture high-order relationships in global KGs.
+Despite the effectiveness of existing KG-enhanced recommendation methods, they still face several challenges. i) First, many KGs suffer from missing facts and limited scopes \cite{guo2020survey,wang2023federated}, as constructing KGs often requires manual effort and domain expertise.
+The absence of key attributes, such as the genres of a movie, can cause items that originally share the same attribute to lose their connections.
+As illustrated in Figure \ref{intro_fig}, items A and B should have a connecting path (A-P-B) in the KG.
+However, due to item A missing the P attribute, A and B are now not associated with each other.
+Such biased knowledge will lead to suboptimal performance of the recommendation model. ii) Second, existing methods \cite{yang2022knowledge,yang2023knowledge,wang2019kgat,wang2021learning,wang2024unleashing} convert textual entities and relations into IDs for use, which can result in losing natural semantic connections between items.
+For instance, in Figure \ref{intro_fig}, ``horror'' and ``thriller'' are two semantically related attributes of Item F and Item G, respectively.
+However, similar semantics are not reflected in different entity IDs (51 and 320), which further results in the related items F and G having no connections in the KG. iii) Third, existing methods \cite{wang2019kgat,yang2022knowledge,yang2023knowledge,wang2021learning,wang2024unleashing,tian2021joint} struggle to capture high-order relationships in the entire KG.
 Most of them propagate and aggregate information by stacking multiple layers of graph neural networks (GNNs).
 The layer-by-layer propagation is not only inefficient but also accumulates a large amount of irrelevant node information, leading to the over-smoothing issue \cite{guo2020survey,wang2024unleashing}.
-This problem becomes more severe as the order increases.
-For instance, let us assume that points A and H in Figure \ref{intro_fig} have a strong semantic connection.
-However, the considerable distance between them in the KG presents big challenges for existing KG-based recommendation methods in capturing this semantic relation.
-Due to these limitations, recommender systems are unable to effectively capture the semantic relationships between target items and users' historically interacted items through the KG, resulting in suboptimal predictions, as illustrated in the lower left corner of Figure \ref{intro_fig}.
+For instance, assumming that points A and H in Figure \ref{intro_fig} have a strong semantic connection, the considerable distance between them in the KG presents big challenges for existing methods in capturing this relation.
+As shown in the lower left corner of Figure \ref{intro_fig}, due to the aforementioned three limitations, existing methods fail to identify the potential connections between historically interacted items and the target item through the KG, resulting in suboptimal recommendations.